 So in our churches we willingly observe the order of the Mass, the Lord's day, and the other important feast days.
 With a very thankful spirit we cherish the useful and ancient ordinances.
-(AP, Art.
-7 and 8: 33)
+(Ap VII and VIII:33)

 We can truthfully say that in our churches the public liturgy is more decent than in theirs.
-(AP, Art.
-15: 38-40)
+(Ap XV:38-40)

-The Lutheran fathers understood what their sons need to understand: the Lutheran Church is not liturgical only or even primarily because this has been its tradition, but because liturgical worship confesses its theology.
+The Lutheran fathers understood what their sons need to understand: The Lutheran Church is not liturgical only or even primarily because this has been its tradition, but because liturgical worship confesses its theology.

-In every way the Liturgy points the worshiper away from himself and his culture and toward his Savior on the cross.
-The Liturgy always presents sin as damning guilt, Christ as atoning mediator, God as justifying Father, conversion as free gift and Means of Grace as Spirit's tool.
-Therefore, the Liturgy continually presents Christ in action for the world: "Lord, have mercy," "Glory be to God on high," "I believe in God, the Father...," "Holy, holy, holy, Lord God...," "O Christ, Lamb of God, you take away the sins of the world."
-The Liturgy carries the worshiper through Christ's birth, appearing, victory over Satan, passion and death, resurrection, ascension and the commissioning of his Church.
-The Liturgy offers to the believer what Christ told the Church to offer, his body and blood, given and shed for the forgiveness of sins.
-The Liturgy does not care so much how people feel about Christ, how they choose Christ and what they do for Christ.
+In every way the liturgy points the worshiper away from himself and his culture and toward his Savior on the cross.
+The liturgy always presents sin as damning guilt, Christ as atoning mediator, God as justifying Father, conversion as free gift and means of grace as Spirit's tool.
+Therefore, the liturgy continually presents Christ in action for the world: "Lord, have mercy," "Glory be to God on high," "I believe in God, the Father..."
+"Holy, holy, Lord God..."
+"O Christ, Lamb of God, you take away the sins of the world."
+The liturgy carries the worshiper through Christ's birth, appearing, victory over Satan, passion and death, resurrection, ascension and the commissioning of his church.
+The liturgy offers to the believer what Christ told the church to offer, his body and blood, given and shed for the forgiveness of sins.
+The liturgy does not care so much how people feel about Christ, how they choose Christ and what they do for Christ.
 It cares instead that Christ felt enough love for the people to choose to give up his place in heaven and come down to suffer and die.
-When it comes to the Christian response, the Liturgy expects what God has promised: "My Word will not return empty, but will accomplish what I desire and achieve the purpose for which I sent it" (Isaiah 55:11).
-The Liturgy allows for response and even expects response, but it correctly puts justification before sanctification and allows the Means of Grace to promote sanctification according to the Spirit's desire and will ("It produced a crop-a hundred, sixty or thirty times what was sown" Matthew 13:8.).
-In every way the Liturgy presents Christus pro nobis.
+When it comes to the Christian response, the liturgy expects what God has promised: "My Word will not return empty, but will accomplish what I desire and achieve the purpose for which I sent it" (Isaiah 55:11).
+The liturgy allows for response and even expects response, but it correctly puts justification before sanctification and allows the means of grace to promote sanctification according to the Spirit's desire and will. ("It produced a crop - a hundred, sixty or thirty times what was sown" Matthew 13:8.)
+In every way the liturgy presents Christus pro nobis.
 Compare this liturgical text (presented as a replacement for the Gloria in Excelsis in the new Service of Word and Sacrament) with the testimonials, life-style preaching and popular music so often found in Evangelical worship: